VWO Logo

 errors In a/b testing

-Let’s take a closer look at what exactly do we mean by Type I and Type II errors, their consequences, and how you can avoid them.
+Let’s take a closer look at what exactly do we mean by Type 1 and Type 2 errors, their consequences, and how you can avoid them.

 What are some of the errors that creep into your A/B test results?

-The probability of making a Type I error is denoted by ‘α’ and correlated to the confidence level, where you decide to conclude your test.
+The probability of making a Type 1 error is denoted by ‘α’ and correlated to the confidence level, where you decide to conclude your test.
 This means that if you conclude your test at a 95% confidence level, you accept that there is a 5% probability of getting the wrong result.
-Similarly, if that confidence level is 99%, the probability of the test result being wrong is 1%.
+In the same way, if that confidence level is 99%, the probability of the test result being wrong is 1%.
 You could call it sheer bad luck, but if you run into an α error even after concluding your test at a 95% confidence level, it means that an event with merely 5% probability has occurred.

 You can use VWO’s A/B testing duration calculator to determine the ideal period for which you must run a particular test.
 Similarly, you can also calculate your A/B testing sample size to ensure you conclude tests only when you have the lowest chance of ending up with adulterated results.